Lander (spacecraft)

-A lander is a spacecraft that descends towards, comes to rest on, the surface of an astronomical body.
+A lander is a spacecraft that descends towards, then comes to rest on the surface of an astronomical body other than Earth.
 In contrast to an impact probe, which makes a hard landing that damages or destroys the probe upon reaching the surface, a lander makes a soft landing after which the probe remains functional.

 For bodies with atmospheres, the landing occurs after atmospheric entry.
 In these cases, landers may employ parachutes to slow them down enough to maintain a low terminal velocity.
 In some cases, small landing rockets will be fired just before impact in order to reduce the lander's velocity.
 Landing may be accomplished by controlled descent and set down on landing gear, with the possible addition of a post-landing attachment mechanism (such as the mechanism used by Philae) for celestial bodies with low gravity.
 Some missions (for example, Luna 9 and Mars Pathfinder) used inflatable airbags to cushion the lander's impact rather than utilizing more traditional landing gear.

 When a high-velocity impact is intentionally planned in order to study the consequences of impact, the spacecraft is called an impactor.

 Several terrestrial bodies have been subject to lander or impactor exploration.
 Among them are Earth's Moon; the planets Venus, Mars, and Mercury; Saturn's moon Titan; asteroids; and comets.

 Landers

 Lunar

 Beginning with Luna 2 in 1959, the first few spacecraft to reach the lunar surface were impactors, not landers.
 They were part of the Soviet Luna program or the American Ranger program.

 In 1966, the Soviet Luna 9 became the first spacecraft to achieve a lunar soft landing and to transmit photographic data to Earth.
 The American Surveyor program (1966–1968) was designed to determine where Apollo could land safely.
 As a result, these robotic missions required soft landers to sample the lunar soil and determine the thickness of the dust layer, which was unknown before Surveyor.

 The U.S.-crewed Apollo Lunar Modules (1969–1972) with rovers (1971–1972) and late Soviet large robotic landers (1969–), Lunokhods (1970–1973) and sample return missions (1970–1976) used a rocket descent engine for a soft landing of astronauts and lunar rovers on the Moon.

-The Altair spacecraft, previously known as the "Lunar Surface Access Module" or "LSAM", was the planned lander for the Constellation program prior to the cancellation of Project Constellation.